Current Employment Opportunities

 Shelving materials consists of putting returned library materials on the shelves in any of the library departments.
 This task requires attention to detail, ability to put items in alphabetical order, understanding of the Dewey Decimal System, ability to read spine labels on books, and the ability to bend and lift.
 In order to volunteer as a shelver, the applicant must be able to successfully put a cart of books in alphabetical and Dewey Decimal order.
 Minimum two hours a week.

-- Internships are available for students currently enrolled in a graduate program for Library and Information Science.
+Consider volunteering for HATCH or Project Literacy.
+Internships are available for students currently enrolled in a graduate program for Library and Information Science.
 For more information please email the Assistant Director at email@example.com.